-(1) All post-construction stormwater management BMPs as depicted in the Stormwater Pollution Prevention Plan and construction drawings shall be designed and constructed in accordance with the current Ohio EPA General Permit for Construction Activity.
-Owner/developer must also provide detailed maintenance plans for all Post-Construction BMPS.
+Post-construction runoff controls are permanent controls designed to maintain a receiving stream's characteristics.
+Owner/developer must provide detailed drawings and maintenance plans for all Post-Construction Best Management Practices (BMPS).
 Maintenance plans shall also be provided by the permittee to the post-construction operator of the site (including homeowner associations).
 The permittee, land owner or other entity with legal control over the property shall be required to develop and implement a maintenance plan to comply with local MS4 requirements.
-The use of innovative and/or emerging stormwater management postconstruction technologies shall be at the discretion of the City's Designee and could require monitoring to ensure compliance with OEPA'S General Permit for Construction Activity.
+The use of innovative and/or emerging stormwater management post-construction technologies shall be at the discretion of the City Engineer and could require monitoring to ensure compliance with OEPA'S Construction General Permit (CGP) Requirements Part III, Section G.2E.

-- (2) The post-construction portion of the stormwater pollution prevention plan shall include the following: - A. Description of post-construction BMPS to be installed during construction, including estimated installation schedule and sequencing plan (including post-construction sediment removal and installation of final outlets): - B. Rationale for selection to address anticipated downstream impacts (on the channel and floodplain, morphology, hydrology and water quality); - C. Detailed post-construction BMP drawings and specifications; and, - D. MP maintenance plan for all BMPs selected and presented to post-construction operator.
-This maintenance plan shall include a disposal statement for structural BMPs to ensure pollutants collected with structural BMPs are disposed of in accordance with local, state and federal regulations. - (3) Post-Construction Runoff Control Design.
+- (1) The post-construction portion of the stormwater pollution prevention plan shall include the following: - A. Description of post-construction BMPS to be installed during construction, including estimated installation schedule and sequencing plan (including post-construction sediment removal and installation of final outlets). - B. Rationale for selection to address anticipated downstream impacts (on the channel and floodplain, morphology, hydrology and water quality). - C. Detailed post-construction BMP drawings and specifications. - D. MP maintenance plan for all BMPs selected and presented to post-construction operator.
+This maintenance plan shall include a disposal statement for structural BMPs to ensure pollutants collected with structural BMPs are disposed of in accordance with local, state and federal regulations. - (2) Post-Construction Runoff Control Design.
 Selected structural BMPs shall be sized for protection of watercourses from erosion (quantity) and include water quality volumes for controlling sediment volumes.